 - 1. Human diversity, equity, inclusion, and access; - 2.
 Agricultural practices that provide for adaptation to ecological perturbation and mitigate climate change; - 3.
 Rural economic development and post-pandemic economic revitalization; - 4.
-Nutritional security; and - 5.
+Food and nutrition security; and - 5.
 Open and competitive markets.

-The AFRI Foundational and Applied Science RFA is aligned with the following USDA Strategic Plan Goals:
+The AFRI Foundational and Applied Science RFA is aligned with the following: